 - Local mail – You can mail it yourself through the Slovenian Post.
 Just remember to purchase sufficient international postage.

 - U.S. Embassy – You can drop off your ballot request or voted ballot at the Embassy and we will mail it back for you.
 It must be addressed to your local election officials and be in a postage-paid envelope.
-A postage-paid envelope is available on the FVAP web site or through the Consular Section.

 - Fax, Email, or Internet – A number of states now allow the electronic return of voted ballots.
 Consult the Federal Voting Assistance Program’s Voting Assistance Guide for electronic transmission options for your state.